 Iran remains a leading threat to human rights and global security.
-The Jewish people globally are targeted by this threat, as seen in Iran’s genocidal rhetoric against Israel and sponsorship of terror groups, such as Hezbollah, that have targeted Jews in multiple countries.
+The Jewish people are targeted by this threat, as demonstrated by Iran’s genocidal rhetoric against Israel and its sponsorship of terror groups, such as Hezbollah, that have targeted Jews internationally.

 In 2018, a motion to place the Islamic Revolutionary Guard Corps (IRGC) in its entirety on Canada’s list of terrorist entities passed the House of Commons with bipartisan support.
 However, despite overwhelming evidence about the nefarious role it plays in sponsoring worldwide terrorism, the IRGC has not yet been placed on the list of terrorist entities under the Criminal Code.

 Ensuring there is no renewal of ties or lifting of sanctions until the Iranian regime demonstrates meaningful improvements and comes into full compliance with its international obligations.